Garlic benefits for chickens: a complete guide.

 Garlic cloves and a whole bulb with a large egg.Want larger, nutritionally superior eggs?
 Use garlic!

-Side effects in the chicken coop.
+A surprising side effect in the chicken coop.

 How to grow your own garlic in 6 easy steps.